KimHien-IT/Zabbix-Monitoring-Lab/docs/setup-guide.md

 * This lab simulates enterprise monitoring
 * Network is implemented using VMware NAT + Host-only
-* Security monitoring focuses on basic intrusion detection
+* Security monitoring focuses on basic intrusion detection scenarios